bryan5mcnair/GitLab/answers.md

 git merge top_N
 ```

+Git would try to merge the commits in top_N to test branch.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?
 ```
 git checkout top_ten
 git merge test
 ```

+There would be no additional changes since top_ten was branch from test, so no merge would happen.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?